ChrisChinchilla/Chip-Shop/manual.md

 If an effect of the card is to draw more cards or take other actions, play them immediately or when you decide to play the card.

-Common sense should apply when drawing and playing event cards.
+**Note**: Common sense should apply when drawing and playing event cards.
 For example, if a player is yet to build anything, then some cards may not yet apply and should be discarded.
 Likewise if a card implies it should be attached or allocated to a product, then do so, bearing in mind any constraints on the type of product.

 #### 5. End of the Year
 This final phase is an admin phase, with players checking that various rules are still in check, paying wages, checking products are still current and other tasks.